lana-20/charles-notes/README.md

 <img width="800" src="https://user-images.githubusercontent.com/70295997/223409076-1287c887-a343-42c2-8a70-66f745e9981a.png">

-Double click on any existing entry to edit it.
+Double-click on any existing entry to edit it.

-Make sure not to exclude any host that is accessed by the website or app under test (AUT).
+Avoid excluding any host that is accessed by the website or app under test (AUT).

-Note: I had issues where hosts that are added to the <code>Exclude</code> list still show up on the session.
-Interestingly, all the problematic ones are HTTPS hosts, whereas the HTTP hosts were excluded without issues.
-After some time (a few hours? a day?), the issues went away by themselves so I'm not sure what went on there.
+📝 I had issues where hosts that are added to the <code>Exclude</code> list still show up on the session.
+Curiously, all the problematic ones are HTTPS hosts, whereas the HTTP hosts were excluded without issues.
+After some time (in the range of a few hours, up to about a day), the issues went away by themselves so I'm not sure what happened there.

 ## Remove a host from a recorded session